Foyin/ArduinoProjects/rangeBuzzer/readme.md

 #### Purpose:
 In this project we are creating a simple alarm system with arduino.
 The system checks if there is anything within a specified range and a buzzer goes off accordingly.
 And you can switch off the alarm with a physical switch so nothing happens when an obstacle is in range.
+Remember to compensate for power

 #### Devices needed:
 - [Arduino IDE](https://www.arduino.cc/en/Main/Software)